recursionpharma/rxrx-datasets/rxrx2/README.md

 ## Metadata

-The metadata can be found in `rxrx2-metadata.csv` and downloaded [from here][download].
+The metadata can be found in `metadata.csv` and downloaded [from here][download].
 The schema of the metadata is as follows:

 | Attribute         | Description                                                                 |
 |-------------------|-----------------------------------------------------------------------------|